tsui-david/system-design-course/lessons/concept_db_1.md

-@lesson_id:db1.1
+@lesson_id
+db1.1
+@lesson_title
-@lesson_title:Database Introduction
+Database Introduction

 @question
-Markdown stuff after annotation
-## What kind of database are you going to use?
+What kind of database are you going to use?
-Requirements

 @hint
 database: an organized collection of data, generally stored and accessed electronically from a computer system.